e0958902/tp/docs/UserGuide.md

 your daily medication dose.
 It tracks your daily intake and reminds you when your remaining amount is low, and enables data storage so that you can review your past medication intake.

+## Table of Contents
+Here are the comprehensive sections which MediTracker has to offer.
+Simply click on any items below to navigate to that page immediately.
+You may also click on the items' heading to move back to the Table of Contents.
 * [How to use the User Guide](#how-to-use-the-user-guide)
 * [Quick Start](#quick-start)
 * [Features](#features)